tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/监控告警/查看告警历史_intl_en.md

 | Notifications Triggered by the Alarm Policy | Number of times notifications are triggered by the execution of the alarm policy over the statistical time range             |
 | Top 10 Alarm Policies by Number of Notifications | Top 10 alarm policies in terms of the number of times notifications are triggered over the statistical time range            |

 ### Historical records

 Once an alarm policy takes effect, it will periodically perform monitoring tasks, and the details of executions of each monitoring task will be recorded in **Historical Records**, including the result of each execution.
 By viewing the records of alarm policy execution, you can easily trace back historical alarming tasks.

 >?
 CLS allows you to view the records in the last 30 days.
+>

 <span id="result"></span>

-Policy execution results:
+Policy execution results are described as follows.

 | Execution Result                | Description                                                         |
 | ----------------------- | ------------------------------------------------------------ |